mrfrontend-development/angular-spacexGraphQL/README.md

-# Dive into GraphQL w/ Apollo Client by building a SpaceX 🚀 app in Angular 8
+# Dive into GraphQL w/ Apollo Client by building a SpaceX 🚀 app in Angular9

 This repo is build for the follow blogpost: https://itnext.io/dive-into-graphql-w-apollo-client-by-building-a-spacex-app-in-angular-8-20e703c93f0a